Who we are.

 Membership Secretary: Mathilde Meyrieux

-Committee: Binky Aylmer, Maya Donelan, Kim Hawkins, Clifford Rosen, Niel Redpath, Georgie Donnelly
+Committee: Isobel Hill-Smith, Binky Aylmer, Maya Donelan, Kim Hawkins, Clifford Rosen, Georgie Donnelly, Laurens Paulmann, Kate Groenholm, Nick Maini

 Registered Charity no: 262396